-The research resulted in Government setting up of multidisciplinary team that pursued 1,404 companies; 3 companies closed indefinitely following complaints by residents; 4 companies temporarily shut down for discharging lifethreatening waste into the river; the Ministry of Water & Sanitation and Irrigation scaled up budget allocation towards sanitation services and the National Environment allowards (NEMA) presented a report to Ministry of Environment and Forestry for action.

-Following the Toxic FlowSeries, the Group received many comments and leads from the public on pollution of water bodies including Lake Victoria.
-As a result, early this year, the Group undertook another special project dubbed 'Rotting from the Deep' that focused on pollution of Lake Victoria, one of the most important resources for this region.
+The research resulted in Government setting up of multidisciplinary team that pursued 1,404 companies; 3 companies closed indefinitely following complaints by residents; 4 companies temporarily shut down for discharging life-threatening waste into the river; the Ministry of Water & Sanitation and Irrigation scaled up budget allocation towards sanitation services and the National Environmental Management Authority (NEMA) presented a report to Ministry of Environment and the Group undertook another special project dubbed 'Rotting from the Deep' that focused on pollution of Lake Victoria, one of the most important resources for this region.
 The project, conducted over a period of 3 months, collected 28 aquatic samples, found 8 metals in the samples including lead, mercury, zinc harmful to health of the residents and involved significant resources.
 The research found that a number of institutions both public and private have been polluting the lake.
 This resulted in Government action that audited 255 companies; building of lagoons for public institutions; closure of one of the largest firms in the western region; leaders seeking immediate action on firms violating environmental rules.